 A company requires long term funds through different sources of funds namely equity shares, preference shares, debentures, bonds, term loans from financial institutions, public deposits etc. for smooth running of the business.
 The total of long term funds is called capitalization and make up of capitalisation is called capital structure.
 In a situation when there are higher profits in the company and all the profits are not distributed as dividend among shareholders, these undistributed profits are shown in the balance sheet of the company which arise the problem of under capitalisation.
-To remove the problem of under capitalisation the company issue bonus shares to the shareholders'.
-In a situation where company requires more funds for any purpose and intends to issue new shares, the rights of the existing Shareholders may be diluted.
+To remove the problem of under capitalisation the company requires more funds for any purpose and intends to issue new shares, the rights of the existing Shareholders may be diluted.
 To protect the voting rights of existing shareholders, the company offers first to subscribe new issue of shares to the existing shareholders in proportion to their existing holding of shares which is called 'Right issue of Shares'.